Eclipso: The Darkness Within: Plot

 After an unsuspecting Daxamite hero named Valor frees Eclipso from his palace on Earth's moon, he uses hate as a trigger to possess other beings.
 Whenever someone who has a black diamond in their possession gets angry, Eclipso can instantly take control of that particular person, even while trapped in his lair on the moon.
-He then uses an eyeblast to take control of others.
+He then uses an eye blast to take control of others.
 He can also create monsters from a person's anger, which happens with characters like Hawkman and James Gordon.
 Furthermore, there are one thousand black diamonds scattered around the world, through which Eclipso can possess his victims by playing upon their darkest emotions and desires.

 It is further established that Eclipso is an extremely cruel and vindictive being, who has only been pretending to be a B-list villain in order to avoid detection by the heroes.
 In the miniseries, Eclipso has grown weary of his modus operandi and decides to launch an all-out offensive by using his black diamonds to possess the heroes and villains directly, or to manipulate them by possessing their loved ones.
 During this conflict, Eclipso possesses Batman, Captain Marvel and even Superman on two separate occasions.
 The story climaxes with a massive confrontation at Eclipso's hideout on the moon, where, despite the presence of many superpowered heroes and heroines, Bruce Gordon, Eclipso's original host, plays a key role in his defeat.

 It was also mocked in the Ambush Bug Nothing Special one-shot.